l0kifs/task-context-mcp/.github/instructions/development-task-implementation-guide.instructions.md

 ---
 # Development Task Implementation Guide

 **MANDATORY COMPLIANCE:** AI agents MUST strictly follow each rule in this guide when performing any task related to creating or updating project functionality.
+These requirements apply to any tasks related to development and testing within the project.
 VIOLATIONS WILL RESULT IN IMMEDIATE TERMINATION OF TASK EXECUTION AND REQUIRE USER APPROVAL FOR RESUMPTION.

 When a new task is assigned to you, follow these steps to implement it effectively:
 1. Analyze the project in detail using mcp repomix.